SPONSOR A CHILD

 Chipembele Internet: Africa Hope Fund funded the cost of installing a satellite dish for internet and donate the funds to operate it on an annual basis.
 This allowed students to use the internet for learning and to communicate with their sponsors.

-You can help one of our most promising Zambian students realize his dream!
+You can help one of our other Zambian students realize their dream!

 We met Samson when he was 13 years old in a remote rural village close to South Luangwa National Park where he lives with his parents who are subsistence farmers.